COVID-19 POLICIES & REHEARSAL PROTOCOLS 2021-2022

-CCC had no instances of COVID-19 spread in the spring and will continue with all evidence based practices.
-Policy changes will be made by the manager in consultation with the board of directors and artistic director and will be based upon local guidelines, as well as current research and best practices in choral education as it pertains to the COVID-19 pandemic.
+CCC will continue with all evidence based practices.
+Policy changes will be made by the manager in consultation with the artistic director and board of directors and will be based upon local guidelines, as well as current research and best practices in choral education as it pertains to the COVID-19 pandemic.
 Additionally, staff and singer illness may impact decisions.
 If rehearsals transition to online, refunds for payments may be considered depending on what point in the season the transition occurs.

 - Thank you to singers and families for following all directions.